The stability of standard homogeneous Einstein manifolds: Introduction

+It is still an open problem whether there are only finitely many $G$-invariant Einstein metrics (up to homothety) on a given compact homogeneous space $M=G/K$.
+This has been conjectured to hold in the multiplicity-free isotropy representation case in \cite{BhmWngZll}.
+It follows from the compactness theorem \cite[Theorem 1.6]{BhmWngZll} that the conjecture is equivalent to the $G$-{\it rigidity} (i.e., it is an isolated point in the moduli space of all $G$-invariant unit volume Einstein metrics up to homothety) of any $G$-invariant Einstein metric (see \cite[Section 3.1]{stab-tres} for a more detailed treatment).

-\item Except for $\SU(4)/T^3$, $\SO(6)/T^3$ and the spaces in the previous item, the standard metric is $G$-non-degenerate in all the cases where $\Spec(\lic_\pg)$ was computed (i.e., in $23$ cases of a total of $32$, see also Table \ref{tableIAA}).
-The standard metric is therefore an isolated point in the space of all $G$-invariant unit volume Einstein metrics on $M=G/K$ for all these spaces.
+Except for a few spaces, $g_{\kil}$ is $G$-non-degenerate in all the cases where $\Spec(\lic_\pg)$ was computed (i.e., in $23$ cases of a total of $32$, see also Table \ref{tableIAA}), which implies the following on $G$-rigidity.

+\begin{corollary} The standard metric is an isolated point in the space of all $G$-invariant unit volume Einstein metrics on $M=G/K$ for all the spaces in Theorem \ref{main2} where $\Spec(\lic_\pg)$ is known, except possibly for the spaces $\SO(2n)/T^n$, $n\geq 4$, $E_6/\SO(3)^3$ and $E_8/\SO(9)$. \end{corollary}

+We also obtained that the standard metric is $G$-degenerate on $\SU(4)/T^3$ (see Table \ref{tableIA}, 1a.2) and $E_6/\SU(2)\times\SO(6)$ (see Table \ref{tableIB1}, 4), but it is known to be $G$-rigid on these spaces (see \cite[pp.78]{Skn} and \cite[IV.16]{DckKrr}, respectively).
+We do not know whether the standard metric is indeed $G$-degenerate or not on the spaces $E_6/\SO(3)^3$ (see Table \ref{tableIB1}, 2) and $E_8/\SO(9)$ (see Table \ref{tableIB2}, 9).
+Concerning $\SO(2n)/T^n$, $n\geq 4$ (see Table \ref{tableIA}, 1b.2), on which the standard metric has nullity $n-1$, it was proved in \cite{locmax} that one of such null directions gives rise to an inflection point of $\scalar$, showing that it is not a local maximum.